mohamed-maad/mock-server-recruitment/README.md

 ## What you will need

 1) Dev environment with Java 21
-2) PostgreSQL database 14 or newer
+2) PostgreSQL 14 or newer
-3) Clone the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment

 ## Requirements for the task

 1) Written in Java or Kotlin
 2) Use Spring or Quarkus framework
 3) Communicate with PostgreSQL database
+4) Fork the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment

 ## System description

-This application is a mock server which mimics the behaviour of Folkeregisteret and how Skatteetaten handles data distribution about people through feed.
+This application is a mock server which mimics the behaviour of Folkeregisteret and how Skatteetaten handles data distribution about people through an event feed.
 All information about a person starts by an event which signals that the person har been created, followed by different events which signal that an attribute of the person has been updated.